shmoe820/blackjack/deviation_training/README.md

 # deviations.py
-Blackjack Deviation Training Program

-This game is called Blackjack Deviations.
+Blackjack Deviation Training Program: This game is called Blackjack Deviations and consists of two exercises.

 Running Count Exercise: